 (Puff 1986; Thureborn et al. 2019).
-The genus Galopina occurs from moist and shady places to more sun-exposed places in sandy or clay soil between rocks or in grass land habitat (Puff 1986).
+The genus Galopina occurs from moist and shady places to more sun-exposed places in sandy or clay soil between rocks or in grassland habitat (Puff 1986).

-As mentioned before, previous molecular studies have indicated a clear close relationship between Anthospermum and Nenax (Anderson et al. 2001; Rydin et al. 2009b; Thureborn et al. 2019).
-Anderson et al. (2001) included one species from each genus and they were strongly supported as sisters.
-In the most recent study by Thureborn et al. (2019), 25 taxa of Anthospermum and five taxa of Nenax were included in their analyses.
-In the present study with the current sampling of 29 taxa of Anthospermum and 10 taxa of Nenax, the results were in agreement with that of Thureborne et al. (2019) in which neither genus was resolved as monophyletic in all analyses.
+As mentioned before, previous molecular studies have indicated a close relationship between Anthospermum and Nenax (Anderson et al. 2001; Rydin et al. 2009b; Thureborn et al. 2019).
+Anderson et al. (2001) included one species from each genus and they were strongly supported as sister taxa.
+In the most recent study by Thureborn et al. (2019), 25 taxa of Anthospermum and five taxa of Nenax were included.
+In the present study with the current sampling of 29 taxa of Anthospermum and 10 taxa of Nenax, the results were in agreement with those of Thureborne et al. (2019) in which neither genus was resolved as monophyletic in all analyses.
 Although the topology differed between analyses, showing some taxa in different positions, three main clades within the Anthospermum - Nenax clade were recovered in all analyses, except in maximum parsimony and Bayesian inference based on the combined nuclear dataset and Bayesian inference based on the combined plastid dataset.

 Nenax species were recovered in both clades, and there are no clear synapomorphies to support the distinction between Nenax and Anthospermum species, as most of the characters were shared between the genera viz.
-Anthospermum and Nenax share similar habits (Fig. 3.11A) in which they both are either woody shrubs or woody subshrubs, although Anthospermum has two species (A. palustre Homolle ex Puff and A. thymoides Baker subsp. thymoides) that are perennial herbs.
+Anthospermum and Nenax share similar habits (Fig. 3.11A) in which they both are either woody shrubs or woody subshrubs, although Anthospermum has two species (A. palustre Homolle ex Puff and A. thymoides Baker) that are perennial herbs.
 The leaves decussate or arranged in whorls of three is shared between Anthospermum and Nenax species in clade A, B and C (Fig. 3.12A).
-The majority of Anthospermum and Nenax species share glabrous leaves with few species showing hairy leaves A. whyteanum Hiern., A. hispidulum E.Mey. ex Harv. & Sond., A. perrieri Homell ex Puff, A. bergianum and N. hirta subsp. hirta in the different clade, (Fig. 3.12 B).
+The majority of Anthospermum and Nenax species share glabrous leaves with few species showing hairy leaves A. whyteanum Hiern., A. hispidulum E.Mey. ex

+Harv. & Sond., A. perrieri Homell ex Puff, A. bergianum and N. hirta subsp. hirta in the different clade, (Fig. 3.12 B).
 Nenax species are often confused with Anthospermum species because of their shared short and thin leaves (Fig. 3.12 C), and short or obsolete petioles (Fig. 3.13 A).
-Both Anthospermum and Nenax share flowers that are subsessile or with very short pedicels (Fig. 3.13 B).
+Anthospermum and Nenax share flowers that are subsessile or with very short pedicels (Fig. 3.13 B).
 Nenax species comprises both dehiscent and indehiscent fruits without carpophores (Fig. 3.14 B, C), while they are exclusively dehiscent with carpophores in Anthospermum.
+As mentioned earlier, Nenax is distinguished from Anthospermum through a combination of characters, woody shrub, needle-like leaves, few-flowered infloresence and dioecy.
+However, our results have shown an unequivocal overlap between the characters used for distinguishing the two genera.